 One of the other things that tend to frustrate us about VPNs is the lack of customer support.
 What are you supposed to do if you’ve paid for a service and it no longer works?
 Too often, people pay for a VPN service without customer support and end up getting burned in the long run as a result.

-Fortunately, ProtonVPN provides decent customer support to its customers.
+Fortunately, ProtonVPN provides decent customer support to its customers in many different languages.
 The company vows to answer your inquiry within 24 hours.
 Furthermore, a member of the customer service team takes the time to provide you a detailed response.

 You won’t receive a link to a Resource Center or knowledge-based guide.
 At ProtonVPN, someone takes the time to give you the answer you’re seeking.